utkarshgill/comma-ctf/README.md

 overall, this was a great learning experience. i now understand steganography, basic cryptanalysis, and jpeg internals much better than before. would recommend to anyone wanting to learn these topics.

-## what worked

-starting with cheap tests (metadata, strings) before expensive ones.

-following clues sequentially rather than random exploration.

-validating each extraction (printable score, expected format, reasonable length).

-keeping scripts minimal and reproducible.

-systematic parameter sweeps when stuck (for jsteg: tried variants of coefficient selection, byte order, endianness).

-## what made this hard

-flag 5 was the main difficulty. jsteg extraction fails catastrophically with small mistakes:
-- including zeros when you should skip them
-- including `±1` coefficients when you should skip them
-- wrong zigzag order
-- wrong byte bit order
-- wrong endianness for length field
-- including dc coefficient

-each wrong choice makes the length field decode to garbage (e.g., 2 million bytes instead of 51), and the entire extraction fails.

-the solution required understanding the exact jsteg convention and implementing it precisely.